mwiesmueller/node-poeditor/README.md

 ### Requirements

-You must have at least Node v8 installed since this module works with async await.
+Install Node v8 at least since this module works with async await.

 ### Use module in your project